 Check Your Surroundings

 Sometimes getting the best seat doesn’t just mean being as close to the action as possible; the people around you will impact the show as well.
 Try to avoid large groups of adults who are drinking and being rowdy, and also try to scope out the groups that are shooting off fireworks of their own.
 Amateur fireworks enthusiasts can accidentally injure the people around them, especially if alcohol is involved; so try to stay clear of those types of groups.

 Bugs are thick in July, so having a few cans of bug spray can be a lifesaver.
 It’s perfectly fine to bring citronella candles and other types of insect repellants to attempt to reduce or eliminate the need for actual bug spray, but bring plenty along just in case.

 Bring a Cooler

 Trust me, you’re going to want plenty of drinks and snacks on hand for the fireworks show; especially if you are bringing along children.
 Bring along popcorn, granola bars, soda, and bottled water to keep yourself and the crew happy for the long haul.
 It can get really hot in early July, so bring what you need.
 Even if there are concession stands at your local fireworks show, they are often very expensive and usually run out before the show’s finale.

 Lastly, make sure you plan to hang around for at least a half hour after the fireworks show has finished.
 Everyone will be trying to evacuate the area immediately following the show, so being patient can prevent you from sitting in a traffic jam.
-This is where having a fully stocked cooler will come in handy, and it’s also a good idea to bring along some sparklers and other small novelties to keep everyone occupied.
+This is where having a fully stocked cooler will come in handy, and it’s also a good idea to bring along some large sparklers and other small novelties to keep everyone occupied.
 There’s no sense in packing up your stuff and getting in the car just to be at a dead stop, so plan to enjoy your evening even after the last firework has faded into the night.